TheLoneTec/Life-Lessons-HSK-Alternative-Content/README.txt

-Place the ENITRE folder into your mods folder (Does NOT require Life Lessons from the workshop to be downloaded as it is included).
-No other steps necessary.
+replace the following folders from the Life Lessons 2.0.x VERSION with the files here.
+Delete and Replace, do no overwrite.
+I suggest making a local copy of the workshop life lessons, so updates do not break the changes made.